A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Underwater Detection Dataset

 \subsection{Dataset Construction}

 Because the detector is a key part of the underwater picking system deployed in a robot, the best way to improve the performance of it is to use real picking environment images to train it.
-Therefore, to make the samples more diversified, we considered the different points of view (\emph{e.g.}, looking down, head-up, and strabismus), different scales (\emph{e.g.}, 720$\times$405, 1920$\times$1080, and 3840$\times$2160), and different terrains (\emph{e.g.}, flat, slope, and stone) to diverse UDD when capturing images.
-By the way, we use an underwater high-definition camera handled by divers or robots to capture pictures.
+Therefore, we used an HD camera Yi 4K$ \footnote{Yi 4K is produced by YI TECHNOLOGY and equipped with the SONY IMX377 sensor.
+It supports recording native 4K/30fps, 2.7K/60fps, 1080P/120fps, and 720P/240fps videos and has been carried on many underwater robots.}$ operated by divers or robots to collect the dataset at Zhangzidao of Dalian in China on November 2018.
 The diver-captured images are mainly used to provide more diverse samples.
-Some images in UDD are shown in Fig. \ref {samples}.
-This dataset includes 2227 pictures where 1827 for training and 400 for testing.
+As to the detail of the data collection, two underwater locations about 500 meters apart from Zhangzidao were selected for recording videos.
+We collected one robot-captured video and one diver-captured video at each location.
+The robot walked on the ocean floor to record 720P, 1080P, and 4K videos and the diver recorded the same resolution videos from a top view.
+Both of them followed a specific circular route.
+After recording the videos, we cut out four videos according to the different terrains (\emph{e.g.}, flat, slope, and stone) as shown in Fig. \ref {samples}.
+At last, we sampled images every 1,000 frames from the four videos to construct UDD.
+This dataset includes 2,227 pictures where 1,827 ones are for training and 400 for testing (we choose one picture every seven in the total sequence for generating the testing set).